Not so mellow yellow

 too-inquisitive-for-his-own-good next-door neighbor.

-The bright
+The bright yellow

-yellow flowers that decorate the plant almost
+flowers that decorate the plant almost non-stop are

-case.
-I’m sure that someone who understands these
+that someone who understands these things would

-things would explain.
+explain.

-And this one is
+And this one is very

-the leaves, the small green fruit that appears after
+leaves, the small green fruit that appears after the

 Someone with far too much time on their hands came